google/euphonia/audiotool/design/design.md

 - **Firebase Authentication**: permits restriction to the Google Identity Provider, which allows each request to be rejected until the user is signed in.
 This further permits arbitrary authorization rules such as allowlisting, admin users, etc. A future implementor could activate other Federated identity provider integrations as well.
 - **Firestore**: stores simple user metadata such as registration status and phrases completed, with reasonably performant queries.
 - **GCS**: stores recorded audio, in a simple JSON format, which can be exported later for research.
 - **GitHub**: Houses source code and implements version control.
-Repository will have ACLs for now, but will become open to consortium members once we have an initial version drafted.
+Repository will have ACLs for now, but will become open to others once we have an initial version drafted.

 ### **Proposed Architecture**